 Years to decades, depending on number and location of cysts and how rapidly they grow.

 Mode of transmission

 In New Zealand, the definitive host has been the dog.
 E. granulosus adult tapeworms inhabit the dog’s intestines, and eggs are excreted into the environment.
-Sheep, cattle, goats, pigs, horses and humans accidentally ingest these eggs, which hatch in the intestine, and the resultant onchospheres penetrate the mucosa, migrate to tissues and multiply within cysts.
-Hydatids is not directly transmitted from person to person.
+Sheep, cattle, goats, pigs, horses, and humans accidently ingest these eggs, which hatch in the intestine, and the resultant onchospheres penetrate the mucosa, migrate to tissues and multiply within cysts.
+Humans are aberrant intermediate hosts and CE is not directly transmitted from person to person.

 Period of communicability

 Dogs begin to pass eggs 5–7 weeks after infection.
 Most infections resolve in 6 months, although occasionally adult worms survive 2–3 years.
 Eggs are particularly resistant to environmental conditions and may survive months in paddocks or gardens.